SoftwareAG/c8y-docs/content/thin-edge/thin-edge-references-bundle/plugin-api.md

   * After a successful sequence `prepare; remove foo; finalize` the module `foo` must no more be reported by the `list` command.
   * After a successful sequence `prepare; remove foo --version v; finalize` the module `foo` is no longer reported by the `list` command with the version `v`.
 If the plugin manages concurrent versions, the module `foo` might still be reported with versions already installed before the operation.
   * A plugin is not required to detect inconsistent actions as `prepare; remove a; install a-reverse-dependency; finalize`.
-  * It will not result in an error to run this command twice or when the module is not installed.
+  * It will not result in an error if you run this command twice or if the module is not installed.
 * An error is reported if:
   * The module name is unknown.
   * The module cannot be uninstalled.